genomicsclass/leanpub/manuscript/adjusting_with_factor_analysis.md

 ![p-value histogram and volcano plot obtained with SVA.](images/R/adjusting_with_factor_analysis-tmp-pval_hist_and_volcano_sva-1.png)

-And here is a decompose of the data into sex effects, surrogate variables, and independent noise:
+And, finally, here is the dataset decomposed into sex effects, surrogate variables, and independent noise:

 ```r